-The SIP Soft Phone's About dialog box enables you to submit feedback, report bugs, request enhancements, and submit other product related information to Interactive Intelligence.
+The SIP Soft Phone's About dialog box enables you to submit feedback, report bugs, request enhancements, and submit other product related information to Genesys.
 The About menu option is available when you right-click the SIP Soft Phone icon in the system tray.

 To submit product feedback: